gchure/phd/src/chapter_08/section_04_counting_repressors.md

 $${#eq:ian_division}
-where $N_\text{ tot}$ is the total number of proteins in the parent cell and $N_1$ and $N_2$ correspond to the number of proteins in sibling cell 1 and 2, respectively.
+where $N_\text{ tot}$ is the total number of proteins in the parent cell and $N_1$ and $N_2$ correspond to the number of proteins in sibling cells 1 and 2, respectively.
 This explicitly states that fluorescence is conserved upon a division,
 $$
 I_{tot} = I_1 + I_2.